jindonghuo/Automation-ABAQUS-script-for-structure-bandgap-Computation/README.md

-# Automation by ABAQUS Python script for structure optimization based on bandgap
+# Automation by ABAQUS Python script for structure optimization for phononic bandgap

 ## Contributor